Abstracts of Selected Publications

 nonscientific calculators) to aid in calculating standard deviation, five

 number summary, correlation, line of best fit, and combinatorics.
-Standard deviation and correlation formulas

-are now provided in both computational as well as conceptual forms.
-Coverage of sample space, probability rules,
+formulas are now provided in both computational as well as conceptual

-combinatorics, and descriptive statistics was
+probability rules, combinatorics, and descriptive

-expanded.
-Connections to history,
+statistics was expanded.
+Connections to

-language learners.
+for English language learners.

 Abstract: This paper presents an overview of modalities that can